pierky/arouteserver/docs/FUTUREWORK.rst

 Mid term
 --------

-- OpenBGPD: consider dropping the use of macros for ASN and prefix lists
 - New feature: group clients by AFI/ASN (OpenBGPD only)
 - Split configuration in multiple files
 - Doc: better documentation